Perfect Smoked Prime Rib

-It is a large cut of beef that spans along the spine and includes 7 bones, or rib bones to be exact.
+It is a large cut of beef that spans along the spine and includes seven rib bones.

-You will usually see anywhere from 3 to 5 bone prime rib roasts sitting in the window of any butcher.
+You will usually see anywhere from three to five bone roasts sitting in the window of the butcher.

-The prime rib roast is known by a few different names, such as the boneless rib roast, beef rib roast, and a standing rib rib roast.
+The prime rib is known by a few different names, such as the boneless rib roast, beef rib roast, and standing rib roast.

-When sliced down into individual servings, it is also known as tomahawk steaks with the bone or when removed they are known as rib eye steaks
+When sliced into individual servings, it is also known as tomahawk steak with the bone, or when removed you have your common rib-eye steak.

 Don’t be confused by the word prime in the name.
-The word prime in prime rib roast refers to the actual cut of meat that comes from the primal muscle, it has nothing to do with the USDA grading of meat.
+The word “prime” refers to the actual cut of meat that comes from the primal muscle, it has nothing to do with the USDA grading of meat.
 Although if you can get your hands on a prime grade one you should go for it!

 The main factor is going to be your budget.
 This is a big cut of beef and this can generally come with a price tag to match.

-Next up is quality, how much marbling do you want.
+Next up is quality, how much marbling do you want?
 You want a good ratio of marbling to meat.
 Sometimes you can find a diamond in the rough.
 Make sure to inspect the meat and opt for the one that has the best marbling and overall appearance.

-You can choose from prime, choice, or select USDA grading, while specialty and online butchers will have even more choice with
+You can choose from prime, choice, or select USDA grading, while specialty and online butchers will have even more choices.

-You have to decide if you want bone-in or boneless.
-The bones can do a couple of things.
-Apart from looking mighty impressive, they can shield the prime rib roast from any direct heat, protecting it from the heat source while cooking.
+I prefer to select a bone-in prime rib when smoking.
+Apart from looking mighty impressive, the bones help to shield the meat from direct heat, protecting it from the heat source while cooking.

-The debate about whether or not the bone actually helps with the flavor is a discussion for another day.
-I personally do not see a difference though.
-I choose bone-in for the protection from the direct heat, purely based on how I cook my prime rib roasts.
+The debate about whether the bone helps with the flavor is a discussion for another day.
+I chose bone-in for protection from direct heat, and for presentation purposes.